JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-01-18-distilbert_base_token_classifier_masakhaner_xx.md

 ## Description

-This model is imported from `Hugging Face` ([link](https://huggingface.co/Davlan/distilbert-base-multilingual-cased-masakhaner)) and it's been finetuned on MasakhaNER dataset for 9 African languages (Hausa, Igbo, Kinyarwanda, Luganda, Nigerian, Pidgin, Swahilu, Wolof, and Yorùbá) leveraging `DistilBert` embeddings and `DistilBertForTokenClassification` for NER purposes.
+This model has been finetuned on MasakhaNER dataset for 9 African languages (Hausa, Igbo, Kinyarwanda, Luganda, Nigerian, Pidgin, Swahilu, Wolof, and Yorùbá) leveraging `DistilBert` embeddings and `DistilBertForTokenClassification` for NER purposes.

 ## Predicted Entities